yuren527/MyLearningNotes/MySQLLearning/01_Basics.md

 If we want to filter datas after group, use `HAVING`:
 > select * from employee group by title having title="software engineer";

+# Help
+- Use `help;` to show command list;
+- Use `help contents` to show documents;
+- Type `help <item>` to show help of a category;

+# Configuration Commands
+>show engines --Display database engines that MySQL supports

+`InnoDB` is newer and better engine currently, so though we can change the engine used by a table, but most of time we won't want it; Also, we can specify different engines for table by table, but it's ussually useless, because it's commonly to use same engine for tables in a database;
+>create table users(name varchar(50)) engine=MYISAM --To specify an engine for a table
+>set default_storage_engine=MYISAM --Change the default engine

+>show table status --Display the engines used by tables

+Change SQL Modes:
+>select @@GLOABL.SQL_MODE, @@SESSION.SQL_MODE; --Display modes

+Safe_Updates:
+>select @@SESSION.SQL_SAFE_UPDATES --Display whether it's allowed to use delete from <tablename\> without where or something similar to delete all the datas from a table;
+>set SQL_SAFE_UPDATES=0 --turn off safe-updates mode, to delete all datas from a table using delete;
+>